Game Connectivity and Adaptive Dynamics: Implications for adaptive dynamics in games

 In contrast with the above impossibility result, we show below that if $n$ grows (much more quickly than $\max_i k_i$), there is a simple dynamic on $\cG(n,\mbf{k})$ that converges almost surely to a pure Nash equilibrium on all but a vanishingly small fraction of generic games in the class that have one.

-\begin{theorem} For $n$ sufficiently large relative to $\max_i k_i$, there is a simple dynamic on $\cG(n,\mbf{k})$ for which play converges almost surely to a pure Nash equilibrium in all but an exponentially small fraction of games in $\cG(n,\mbf{k})$ that have one. \end{theorem} The proof is straightforward.
-The \emph{best-response dynamic with inertia} is defined as follows:\footnote{This dynamic is well-known and versions of it appear in, for example, \cite{young2009learning} and \cite*{swenson2018distributed}.
-The manner in which ties might be broken among multiple best-responses in non-generic games is immaterial for our purposes.} at each step $t$, independently of the other players, each player $i$ sets $a_i^t$ to be a best-response to $a_{-i}^{t-1}$ with some fixed probability $p_i \in (0,1)$ and sets $a_i^t= a_i^{t-1}$ with complementary probability $1-p_i$. \cite{young2004strategic} showed that, for any choice of parameters $p_i\in(0,1)$, this dynamic converges almost surely to a pure Nash equilibrium in every weakly acyclic game.
-(We include a proof of Young's result in the case of generic weakly acyclic games in Appendix~\ref{sec:young} in order to shed light on the link between the connectivity properties of games and the convergence of dynamics.)
+\begin{theorem} For $n$ sufficiently large relative to $\max_i k_i$, there is a simple dynamic on $\cG(n,\mbf{k})$ for which play converges almost surely to a pure Nash equilibrium in all but an exponentially small fraction of games in $\cG(n,\mbf{k})$ that have one. \end{theorem}

+The proof is straightforward.
+The \emph{best-response dynamic with inertia} is defined as follows:\footnote{This dynamic is well-known and versions of it appear in, for example, \cite{young2009learning} and \citet*{swenson2018distributed}.
+The manner in which ties might be broken among multiple best-responses in non-generic games is immaterial for our purposes.} at each step $t$, independently of the other players, each player $i$ sets $a_i^t$ to be a best-response to $a_{-i}^{t-1}$ with some fixed probability $p_i \in (0,1)$ and sets $a_i^t= a_i^{t-1}$ with complementary probability $1-p_i$. \cite{young2004strategic} showed that, for any choice of parameters $p_i\in(0,1)$, this dynamic converges almost surely to a pure Nash equilibrium in every weakly acyclic game (Observe that the dynamic allows for simultaneous moves, but all that matters for the convergence result is that paths in which players move sequentially receive positive probability.)
 Since every connected game is weakly acyclic, from Theorem~\ref{thm:main_game} we obtain that there exists $c>0$ such that for integers $n\geq 2$ and $\mbf{k}\in\{2,3,\dots\}^n$, if $n$ is sufficiently large relative to $\max_i k_i$, then the proportion of games in

 for which the best-response dynamic with inertia converges almost surely to a pure Nash equilibrium is at least $1-e^{-cn}$.\footnote{This result also holds for variants of the best-response dynamic with inertia.
 For example, it straightforwardly holds for the better-response dynamic with inertia.
 It also holds for a one-at-a-time version of the best-response dynamic in which, at each step $t$, exactly one player $i$ is selected at random from among all players to update their action, and this player plays a best-response to $a_{-i}^{t-1}$.
 Convergence properties of this one-at-a-time version were investigated by \cite*{heinrich2023best} via simulation.} Noting that the best-response dynamic with inertia is simple completes the proof.